-I do tend to double-check everything as it's easy to miss something that may be integral to the client's insight..
+I do tend to double-check everything as it's easy to miss something that may be integral to the customer's insight.

 7. How do you handle tasks that don’t make sense to you?
-What strategies do you employ when you’re not sure what the client is getting at?
+What strategies do you employ when you’re not sure what the customer is getting at?

-Lisbeth: I'll explain first why the question is confusing or ambiguous - this just to ensure that the client knows what the communication gap is, so that they can amend it potentially for future tests - and answer it to the best of my ability.
+Lisbeth: I'll explain first why the question is confusing or ambiguous - this is just to ensure that the customer knows what the communication gap is, so that they can amend it potentially for future tests - and answer it to the best of my ability.